 Phlebotomy Technician Course

-Vol State's Health Sciences Center of Emphasis, in conjunction with the Rx-TN (A Prescription for Healthcare Training in Tennessee) grant program, offers a short-term, non-credit Phlebotomy program that is designed to help get people into the healthcare workplace quickly.
-This 8-week course is uses a mixture of online work and either evening or weekend class meetings.
-The course culminates in a 2-3 week clinical experience, where students are placed in healthcare facilities to apply classroom learnings in work settings.
-Upon completion of the Phlebotomy program, students will be prepared to sit for the National Healthcareer Association certification.
+Vol State's Health Sciences Center of Emphasis, in conjunction with the Rx-TN (A Prescription for Healthcare Training in Tennessee) Grant, offers a short-term, non-credit Phlebotomy program that is designed to help get people into the healthcare workplace quickly.
+This 10-week course uses a mixture of online work and either evening or weekend class meetings.
+Students are placed in healthcare facilities to apply classroom learnings in work settings.
+Upon completion of the Phlebotomy program, students will sit for the National Healthcareer Association Phlebotomy Technician certification.

 - What do Phlebotomists do?